 Online education has been alive and well for quite a few years and can be a reasonable alternative for students, especially non-traditional ones.
-For years, people, colleges and universities have experimented with online education.
-Some have offered free online education, and others have offered paid courses, with varying success.
+For years, people, colleges and universities have used online education.

-Some startups have created platforms known as Massive Online Open Courses (MOOCs) or, often free self-paced courses that anyone can take.
+Some startups have created platforms known as Massive Online Open Courses (MOOCs) or free self-paced courses that anyone can take.
 Some of these have struggled to gain footing because of two reasons.